 Is it possible that your young child has attention deficit hyperactivity disorder (ADHD)?
 While some experts don’t believe in diagnosing a child with true ADHD until age six, others disagree.
 Understanding the issues involved in early diagnosis, how the evaluations are made and if it’s possible that your young child has ADHD is a major step in getting help.
 What do you need to know ADHD and young children?

 Researchers at the Centers for Disease Control and Prevention (CDC) found that roughly 237,000 children between the ages of two and five years old were diagnosed with ADHD in the 2011 through 2012 school year alone.
-If you’ve been told that it’s impossible for your preschooler to have ADHD, these findings directly
+If you’ve been told that it’s impossible for your preschooler to have ADHD, these findings directly contradict this idea.

 Not only were a few hundred thousand toddler and preschool-aged children diagnosed in the study year, but this number was a dramatic increase from the 2007 through 2008 stats.
 In the four years between two CDC surveys, the number of children ages two through five who were diagnosed with disorder jumped by 57%.